0x4248/OpenImages/README.md

 - See the good examples folder for examples of good images and follow the same guidelines.
 - Images should not also be edited or have filters applied to them.
 The images should be as natural as possible.
 Rotating a photo is fine but no other edits, in short if the image looks bad or needs editing, it should not be included in the repository.
 - Images cannot be AI generated or computer generated.
 They should be real photos taken by a camera or a phone.

+If these requirements are not met, the pull request may be rejected.